Reciprocal Hyperbolic Series of Ramanujan Type: Some Lemmas and Transformations

 \subsection{Three Transformations}

-In Chapters 17 and 18 of Berndt's book \cite{B1991}, he described some procedures in the theory of elliptic functions by which ``new" formulas can be produced from ``old" formulas.
-Here, we need to cite the three transformations:
+In Chapters 17 and 18 of his book \cite{B1991}, Berndt described some procedures in the theory of elliptic functions by which ``new" formulas can be produced from ``old" formulas.
+Here, we need to cite the following three implications: